Skip to main content

 2. Enter your OAuth credentials:

-• Client ID: Your OAuth application client ID
+• Client ID: Pre-registered OAuth client ID.
+Setting this skips DCR.

 • Scope: Space-separated list of OAuth scopes